 According to all current studies, including this one by the World Health Organization, yes.
 It currently exhibits no abuse potential.

-- Should I take CBD isolate or full spectrum CBD?
+- Should I take CBD isolate or broad spectrum CBD?

 - Can I use CBD with my medication?